PHIL2002 Logic: How to Defeat Your Foes with Reasoning

 - Typically this unit is assessed in the following ways: (1) problem sets; (2) tests; and (3) examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the problem sets component.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Contact hours

-- Semester 2—lectures: 2 hours per week; tutorials: 1 hour per week (for 10 weeks from week 2); summer teaching period: delivered intensively
+- Semester 2—lectures: 2 hours per week; Practical Classes: 1 hour per week (for 10 weeks from week 2); summer teaching period: delivered intensively